aneldev/dyna-ts-react-module-boilerplate/README.md

 Call `npm run test-watch` to run your tests on any changes, no build, no ts errors, no coverage.

+# Build

+**There is no need to build.** `npm run build` script exists and builds a distribution version under the `/dist` folder but this version is not intended for `execution` but is intended to `import` is in other components or applications.

-# Dist / release
+# Release

-Call `npm run dist` or `npm run release` to create a distributable version of your project under the `dist/` folder.
+Call `npm run release` to:

+- to create a distributable version of your project under the `dist/` folder
+- bump patch versions
+- publish to npm
+- push to your repo

 The package configuration exports the `dist/` folder so you have call `npm run dist` every time you want to publish this package.
 The typescript declarations are there out of the box.